DSShop/DSShop-Website/README.md

 # DSShop-Website
-A wwbsite where your can upload your legit roms.
+A website where your can upload your legit roms.